jnk0le/random/pipeline cycle test/README.md

 locks pipeline for the rest of the duration

 `vldm` takes `ceil(regnum/2)+1` cycles to execute, dual issues with integer or fpu instruction.
-The last loaded (2) registers have 2 cycle latency as `vfma.f` accumulate operand and none to anything else (??????)
+The last loaded registers have up to 2 cycle latency as `vfma.f` accumulate operand and none to anything else (??????)

 ### fpu (double precision)